ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 * `counts_file_path` (Character): Path to the file containing the HTG counts data in Excel format.
 * `file_type` (Character): Type of file being imported, either "HTG" or "RNAseq".
 * `AnnotData_file_path` (Character): Path to the file containing the annotation data in Excel format.
+* `QC` Indicates whether to perform quality control on the data.
+Default is TRUE.
+If set to FALSE, the QC step is skipped (for RNAseq data).
 * `design_formula` (Character): The design formula for DESeq2 analysis, specified as a string without the tilde (~).
 * `heatmap_columns` (Character vector): Specifies columns to be used for annotations in the heatmap.
 * `contrast` (Character vector): Specifies the contrast for differential expression analysis.
 Default is NULL.
 * `variable_01` (Character): Name of the survival event variable (e.g., "Recurrence_01").
 Required for survival analysis.
 * `time` (Character): Name of the time variable (e.g., "Time_to_death_surv").
 Required for survival analysis.

 EXAMPLE:
 imagine that your AnnotData looks like this: